msakni22/Viola-Jones-Framework/README.md

 # Viola-Jones-Framework
-Viola-Jones object detection framework for face detection
+The Viola–Jones object detection framework, developed by Paul Viola and Michael Jones in 2001, is a pioneering machine learning algorithm specifically designed for rapid and accurate object detection, with a particular focus on face detection.